An interview with UpCircle Beauty™

 This depends on the ingredient.
 Most we pay for.
 Some we only pay for the logistics of getting the ingredient to us.
 Others we do not pay for but we put significant resource and man power behind collecting and processing the ingredient to make it suitable for use in skincare.

 You use spent coffee grounds as well as coffee oil.
 The spent coffee grounds are sourced from coffee shops.
-How do you organize the logistics for the collection from (as I know from your website) about 100 coffee shops?
+How do you organize the logistics for the collection from more than 100 coffee shops, as you mentioned before?
 And how do you avoid a spoilage of the grounds, especially mold?

 We collect each day, taking what has been produced in that one given day.
 We collect as close to closing time as possible.
 The process of making the scrubs begins the very next day.